People don’t just search on Amazon for products.

-Maintaining your Google Shopping Product Feeds is essential to the optimization and success of your Google Shopping campaigns.
-In fact, if your feed info is not accurate, Google will not show your ads.
+Maintaining your Google Shopping Product Feeds is essential to the optimization and success of your Google advertising campaigns.
+If your feed info is not accurate, Google will not show your ads.

 Setting up and keeping your feed well-maintained ensures you show up in the right searches, and the key to optimization and management is to ensure you have set them up correctly from the get-go.

-Here’s a breakdown of tips for each aspect of your feeds data you should be maintaining and A/B testing for maximum optimization.
+Here’s a breakdown of tips for each aspect of your feeds product information data you should be maintaining and A/B testing for maximum optimization.

-Your product descriptions not only have to be accurate and concise, but should include your most relevant keywords.
-If you manually loaded your product descriptions, you will to ensure that they are checked and updated accordingly.
+Your product descriptions not only have to be accurate and concise but should include your most relevant keywords.
+If you manually loaded your product descriptions, you will ensure that they are checked and updated accordingly.

 Use Google’s Ad Preview and Diagnostics Tool to compare how your product photos compare to your competitors’.

-Google has over 6k different categories and subcategories you can assign your products to.
+Google has over 6k different categories and subcategories you can assign your products.
 It’s important to ensure you choose the category as close to the product as you can, and we would advise reviewing Google’s full taxonomy list – which you can download here.

 Although not required, including a product type is particularly important for those whose products don’t fit into Google’s categories 100%.
 If your site’s taxonomy is on point, you can cut-and-paste your bread crumbs into the feed’s product type field.
 For example: clothing > women > shorts > denim shorts.

-The quality of your product listings for Google Shopping Campaigns are determined by your expected or current CTR, the relevance of your ad, and your URL or product landing page experience.
-You want to make sure that not only is your product feed information correct to ensure your ads are always relevant, you need to ensure that your destination product page URLs are live and without 404 errors, as well as ensuring the product description and titles match the content of the product pages you’re sending them to when they click.
+The quality of your product listings for Google Shopping Campaigns is determined by your expected or current CTR, the relevance of your ad, and your URL or product landing page experience.
+Make sure your product feed information is accurate to ensure your ads are always relevant.
+You need to ensure that your destination product page URLs are live and without 404 errors, as well as providing the product description and titles match the content of the product pages you’re sending them to when they click.

 As Google takes your ad history associated with your Product IDs into consideration, when you’re optimizing, you want to ensure that you keep product IDs of high-performing ads alone.
 If you want to ‘erase’ the performance of low-performing products, changing Product IDs will reset your product scores.

-As we mentioned previously, you want to start your bids low and then bump up good performers 1-3 times a week until reach your ROIs.
-Weekly monitoring and tweaking is needed to ensure you keep your performing ads at their peak.
+As we mentioned previously, you want to start your bids low and then bump up good performers 1-3 times a week until reaching your ROIs.
+Weekly monitoring and tweaking are needed to ensure you keep your performing ads at their peak.
 So what are the signs that your bids are either too high or too low?

-With Google shopping, it’s imperative that your optimization and bid changes are done in very small increments and shouldn’t be dramatically increasing or decreasing your bids by more than 20%.
+With Google shopping, it’s imperative that your optimization and bid changes are done in tiny increments and shouldn’t be dramatically increasing or decreasing your bids by more than 20%.
 Instead, make small adjustments and delete those unprofitable products from groups altogether.

-To ensure max chances of Google Shopping campaign success, it comes down to your feed creation and maintenance, your bidding, and ad monitoring and strategy.
-The trick to their success, like with AdWords, is A/B testing to finds the best combination of information, image, title and bid, and then to monitor and tweak your ads continuously to ensure you getting the most clicks and conversions for your buck.
-Alternatively tools such as Traffic Booster will run and optimize your Google Shopping campaigns dynamically for maximum success.
+To ensure max chances of Google Shopping campaign success, it comes down to your feed creation and maintenance, your bidding, ad monitoring, and strategy.
+The trick to their success, like with Google Ads, is A/B testing to finds the best combination of information, image, title, bid, and then to monitor and tweak your ads continuously to ensure you’re getting the most clicks and conversions for your buck.

-Yes, your ads are shown dynamically and they have good ROIs, but they are definitely not PPC campaigns you can leave and forget about.
+Yes, your ads are shown dynamically, and they have positive ROIs, but they are not PPC campaigns where you can set it and forget.